-- III.34 A subsidiary intermediary, in the initial contact with a client, should: - (a) identify himself with his business card bearing the name used in his registration as a registered intermediary and his MPF registration number; - (b) disclose: - (i) the capacity in which he is acting and in case he is distributing a registered scheme for a sponsor, promoter or approved trustee, a statement to this effect;
+- III.35 A subsidiary intermediary, in the initial contact with a client, should: - (a) identify himself/herself with his/her business card bearing the name used in his/her registration as a registered intermediary and his/her MPF registration number; - (b) disclose: - (i) the capacity in which he/she is acting and in case he/she is distributing a registered scheme for a sponsor, promoter or approved trustee, a statement to this effect; - (ii) his/her affiliation, if any, with the key parties (including the approved trustee, investment manager, promoter, sponsor, administrator, custodian and

-- (ii) his affiliation, if any, with the key parties (including the approved trustee, investment manager, promoter, sponsor, administrator, custodian and guarantor) connected with the operation or distribution of the registered scheme and/or constituent funds of the registered scheme concerned; and - (iii) what types of regulated activities (whether making invitation, inducement or giving regulated advice) he is conducting/will conduct and any relevant conditions which apply to his registration as a subsidiary intermediary.
+- guarantor) connected with the operation or distribution of the registered scheme and/or constituent funds of the registered scheme concerned; and - (iii) what types of regulated activities (whether making invitation, inducement or giving regulated advice) he/she is conducting/will conduct and any relevant conditions which apply to his/her registration as a subsidiary intermediary.

-Information about Monetary and Non-monetary Benefits of Intermediaries
+Information about Monetary and Non-monetary Benefits Receivable by Intermediaries

-III.35 A registered intermediary should also provide the client with a statement (at the time of the invitation, inducement or advice) on whether the principal intermediary and/or any of its subsidiary intermediaries will charge the client any direct fees for the services to be provided or will be compensated (either directly or indirectly) in some other manner (such as commission or salary bonus) in respect of the invitation, inducement or advice.
+- III.36 (a) A registered intermediary should provide the client with a statement (at the time of the invitation, inducement or advice) on whether the principal intermediary and/or any of its subsidiary intermediaries will charge the client any direct fees for the services to be provided or will be compensated (either directly or indirectly) in some other manner (such as commission or salary bonus) in respect of the invitation, inducement or advice.
 The statement should also set out whether the benefits receivable would be different depending on the choice of the registered scheme(s) or constituent fund(s) made by the client.
-The statement can be a generic disclosure of the nature of monetary and non-monetary benefits receivable by the principal and/or the subsidiary intermediary.
+The statement can be a generic disclosure of the nature of monetary and non-monetary benefits receivable by the principal intermediary and/or any of its subsidiary intermediaries. - (b) Upon a client's request, the information in relation to the monetary benefits receivable by the principal intermediary should be disclosed to the client if such monetary benefits are receivable from a party including a sponsor, promoter or approved trustee and are directly attributable to carrying on the regulated activities.
+Such monetary benefits should be disclosed to the client as a percentage of the transaction amount (such as the benefits to be transferred and/or the contribution to be made) or the dollar equivalent2.
+The registered intermediary should inform the client about his/her right to request specific disclosure of information about monetary benefits.